Adventures in academic advisory

 How can students in a standard CS program prepare for the job market, and how can faculty help them prepare, in a way that’s efficient for all involved (students, faculty, industry)?

 Tldr: Faculty and industry should standardize approaches (to scale and avoid corporate bias) and provide material support, eg scholarships, resources and jobs (to avoid institutional bias in traditional hiring).
-Students should focus on academic performance (implicit interview prep) with a career goal (aka “passion”) and collaboration (we don’t work alone) in mind.
+Students should focus on academic performance (implicit interview prep) with their interests (aka “passion”) and collaboration (we work in teams) in mind.

 Software development has a large collaborative component.
 Soft-skills like interviewing, resume tuning, mentoring, reviewing code, etc are extremely important, but not formally covered by a standard CS curriculum.
 A regular meeting devoted to this enables students to develop these skills and helps scale administrators’ time by allowing industry representatives to drop in with minimum coordination.
 CSUMB’s ABCs is a great example.